8 tips for acing your subscription pricing strategy

 3/ Keep it simple, especially on the paywall

-Experiments have shown that high complexity is more harmful to rates than a higher price.
+Experiments have shown that high complexity is more harmful to conversion rates than a higher price.
 Florian emphasizes that you always have to deeply understand the decision-making context.

-While customers search for a suitable package in the subscription shop and can also deal with a larger selection there, a should only ask one question: Subscribe or not?
+While customers search for a suitable package in the subscription shop and can also deal with a larger selection there, a paywall should only ask one question: Subscribe or not?

 > 50+ paywall examples